 A membership website will save you time and energy

-As entrepreneurs, our first impulse is to create more and more products, programs and services for our clients.
+As entrepreneurs, our first impulse is to create more and more products, programs, and services for our clients.
 Within a few years though, you begin to feel like you’re all over the place, trying to market multiple offerings to a broad client base.
 It can become exhausting.
 The beauty of a membership website is that it allows you to market just that one site, freeing you to discover opportunities for other income streams within that website.
-This allows you to grow vertically, rather than stretching yourself horizontally, stretching yourself thin as you try to appeal to more and more related niches with more and more products – all of which have to be marketed separately.
+This allows you to grow vertically, rather than horizontally (which leads to stretching yourself thin as you try to appeal to more and more related niches with more and more products, all of which have to be marketed separately – ugh).

 How to structure your membership website

 Now it’s time to begin making choices, based on what you believe will work best for you:

 - Recurring payment membership model: While it’s definitely nice to generate a monthly income flow (wouldn’t you say?), you need to realize that most monthly payment websites will retain subscribers for only 3-4 months.
 Whether you charge $20 or $100 per month will depend on how much content you’re offering, as well as the value of that content.

 However, even with the greatest of intentions for joining your site, your members may lose their enthusiasm, become lost in your site or simply lose momentum and realize they haven’t even entered your website in a couple of months.
 This is when they stop paying you every month.
 Because of this tendency, you’re going to have to work really hard on member retention; that is, how to keep them coming back for more – and paying you every month.